yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/modular-script.md

 ### Define regular JavaScript module

 You can not only define a component in the module, but you can also export any JavaScript object.
-Let's hypothesize there is a script `config.js`
+Let's imagine that there is a script `config.js`

 ```js
 // config.js